WordPress Tutorials, Tips, and Resources to Help Grow Your Business

 3. Do you need to hire a professional?

 Sometimes you might think you can build a website all on your own, only to realize later that you actually need a custom build.
-If you’re in need of a custom theme, and a website that performs in a very specific way, you might need to hire a professional developer to help you.
+If you’re in need of a custom theme, and a website that performs in a very specific way, you might need to hire professional designers and developers to help you.

 Rates for a WordPress developer vary widely, ranging anywhere from $20 to $100 an hour.
 Make sure before you hire someone that you cannot achieve your goals on your own.
 That way you don’t overspend on a site build when you don’t need to.